-The man who would ultimately give the death order on the clans-folk of Glencoe was John Dalrymple, Master of Stair.
+The man who would ultimately give the death order on the clan-folk of Glencoe was John Dalrymple, Master of Stair.
 He was a dominant force in the Scottish parliament.
-He had served as Secretary of State for Scotland under King James but had played a pivotal role in bringing about the ascension of King William.
+He had served as Secretary of State for Scotland under King James, but had played a pivotal role in bringing about the ascension of King William.
 William rewarded him by making him the Lord Advocate and in 1691 made him joint Secretary of State for Scotland.
 Stair was a cold and calculating man, who had his own agenda.
 He wanted to be the sole power!

 An Unfortunate Series of events at Glencoe

-When King James realised that he was not about to get armed support from the French King, he sent a message to the Clan Chieftans to transfer their allegiance to King William.
+When King James realised that he was not going to get armed support from the French King, he sent a message to the Clan Chieftans to transfer their allegiance to King William.
 The message reached Edinburgh on 21st December 1691.
 The clock was ticking.
 Time was running out for the Highland chiefs.
 The message was sent to Atholl and then onto Glengarry.
 In the typical bravado of a Highland chief, Glengarry detained the messenger for several days, leaving the chiefs of Lochleil and Keppock with only 24 hours to sign the treaty.
 Alas, there was no way that Glencoe could reach the Sherriff at Inveraray in time.

 In a seemingly shrewd move, MacIain set off for the army barracks at Fort William.
 He met with Colonel John Hill, governor of the fort, who signed a letter, stating that he had arrived within the proper time frame to sign his allegiance.
-However, he sent him on to Inveraray.
+However, Colonel Hill sent him on to Inveraray.
 MacIain had to cut across rival Campbell lands and was arrested and detained by Campbell redcoats.
 Released, by virtue of Hill’s letter, he made it to Inverarary on the 2nd January 1692 but the sheriff, Colin Campbell was not there!

 Massacre at Glencoe

-It was an act of official policy, conceived by Dalrymple, executed by a Scottish commander-in-chief, approved by the King and carried out by a regiment in the British Army.
+The masscre was an act of official policy, conceived by Dalrymple, executed by a Scottish commander-in-chief, approved by the King and carried out by a regiment in the British Army.
 The Argyll regiment was deliberately chosen by Dalrymple, knowing of the enmity between the two clans and how it would be perceived.

 Word was sent to Hill at Fort William to eliminate the MacDonalds of Glencoe.
 Two officers planned the details: Major Duncanson and Lieutenant Colonel Hamilton.
 On the 1st of February 1692, two companies of men marched into Glencoe, led by Robert Campbell of Glenlyon.
 He was a captain in the Earl of Argyll’s regiment and was a cousin to Breadalbane.
 At 60 years old he had never made it higher than captain.
 He was not a successful man.
 He was a heavy drinker and an inveterate gambler who had lost much of his family’s inheritance.
 Historians have speculated that this man was chosen especially for the job because of certain weaknesses in his character, and because no one would care if he took the fall.
-An even more cynical reason presents itself: Glenlyon was related to MacIain.
+An even more cynical reason presents itself: Glenlyon was related to the Glencoe clan chief MacIain.
 The betrayal would be all the more acute.